 This report opened the opportunity to jump pay grades, all from spending a little extra time in an Excel spreadsheet.

 The point is Excel is more than a simple office program that runs your home budget.

 Knowing Excel can be beneficial in your professional career.
 And I’ll teach you the basics of Excel in this course.

-I designed this Excel course to be easily understood by absolute beginners.
-At the end of the course you will understand how to identify and navigate pieces of Excel, how the formula creation process works, how to use popular math and stat functions, and how to use the diagnostic functions to help solve those pesky errors.
+I designed this introductory Excel course to be easily understood by absolute beginners.
+At the end of the course, you will understand how to identify and navigate pieces of Excel, how the formula creation process works, how to use popular math and stat functions, and how to use the diagnostic functions to help solve those pesky errors.